nullcipher-labs/dirconfig_vlc/README.md

    - choose japanese audio, doesn't matter where it is placed on the audio track list
    - choose english subtitles.
      Sometimes in anime there are multiple english sub tracks, say one for dialogue, one for signs and such, and one for the opening and closing themes.
-     With this option, the program will automatically look for a English sub track with the word "full" in it (which means all of the above).
+     With this option, the program will automatically look for a english sub track with the word "full" in it (which means all of the above).
      If it can't find one, it will search for one that says "dialogue", and if it can't find one like that either, it will default to choose the first english sub track in the tracklist.

    This option is designed to save you time on figuring out what are the names of the tracks you want, if you're watching anime.
 You can still use SPECSUB too if you want a specific subtrack by sub group, for example crunchyroll.